Please join us on Thursday, April 11, 7pm-9pm at The Wing, Georgetown to support Jane’s Due Process.

 Meet Our Readers

 Monica Burton is the associate restaurant editor at food and culture website Eater.
+There, she covers restaurants across the country and writes the column "Doing It Right, which focuses on hospitality industry professionals working to change their communities for the better.
 Previously, she worked in media strategy at Time Inc., where she helped launch breakfast-focused site Extra Crispy.
-Her work has also appeared online in New York Magazine, Men's Health, and Litro, among others.
+Her work has also appeared on the websites for New York Magazine, Men's Health, and Litro, among others.
+Since 2017, she has been a mentor with Girls Write Now, a nonprofit that pairs girls from New York City public high schools with women writers.

 Asha Carter is a social justice educator, community organizer, and food justice advocate.
 Asha is the creator of the Community Advocates Program at DC Greens, which builds the power of people most impacted by food insecurity to affect food policy at the city level.
 In her role as Food Justice Strategist, Asha directs DC Greens' efforts to integrate racial equity and food justice into DC Greens programs and operations.